 They provide protection to the developing embryo and supply nutrients.

-They have capability to regulate gene expression and seed germination.
+They have the capability to regulate gene expression and seed germination.

 Endosperm induces signals according to environmental conditions and regulates embryonic growth.